© Jack Smith, Untitled c. 1958-1962. Jack Smith Archive, courtesy Gladstone Gallery, New York and Brussels

 6. Can you show my HD video or Blu-ray, or video in x media or codec or format or aspect ratio?

 We prefer to receive ProRes and DCP files for digital projection.
 If there are unusual requirements, please describe these in your support material.

 7. I (/We) have an installation/performance/unclassifiable extra- or para-theatrical media opus.
 Can you present it?

 Maybe.
 Media City presents this kind of work every year but space, time, and resources for such projects are limited.
 We recommend sending your proposal well in advance of the deadline and including thorough information about the technical and venue requirements of your project.

 8. My work contains appropriated footage or music that I have no permission to use.
 Do you care?

 Copyright infringement is your best entertainment value.

 9. I’m late!
 Can I have an extension?

 Please try to send your entry before the deadline.
-If you need an extension, contact us.
+If you need an extension, contact us with ample notice.
 Because our form is online this year, we may not be able to accommodate your request.
 We suggest you make every effort to submit your film on time.

 © Nicky Hamlyn, Renaissance Center / GM Tower, 2012.
 Courtesy the artist and Media City Film Festival